What is the Oracle of Love?

 The Oracle of Love has inherited the same hexagram structure as

 the I Ching and is largely consistent with it.

 The Oracle of Love

 has developed out of a contemporary encounter with the I Ching.
 I have

-some thirty-five years and have come to know it as a close friend.
+some forty years and have come to know it as a close friend.

 This began in the nineteen-seventies when I was looking for a

 guide to help me through the psychedelic mindscape